titovanton/bicycle-factory/README.md

         sudo apt-get install postgresql postgresql-client -y
         sudo apt-get install postgresql-server-dev-9.1 -y

+5. Set password for postgres user (like root in MySQL):

+        sudo -u postgres psql postgres

+    and launch the command:

+        \password postgres

+    you will see password request (twice) - give it to him and then quit:

+        \q

+    Following to /etc/postgresql/9.1/main/pg_hba.conf
+    make sure to add it right after the "Put your actual configuration here" comment block!
+Otherwise one of the default entries might catch first and the databse authentication will fail.

+        local   all             all                                     password

+    Now you can login using psql client without specifying `-h localhost`:

+        psql -U <user> <db>

-5. Image librarie(if you want):
+6. Image librarie(if you want):

         sudo apt-get install imagemagick

-6. Less on Node js:
+7. Less on Node js:

         mkdir -p $HOME/src
         git clone https://github.com/joyent/node.git $HOME/src/node